Jack Cust: Seattle Mariners

-Philadelphia Phillies
+Return to the minors

 Cust signed a minor league contract with the Philadelphia Phillies on August 12, 2011.
 In 6 games for the Triple-A Lehigh Valley IronPigs, he went 5-for-20 (.250) with 1 home run and 2 RBI.
 Cust was released a week later on August 20.

-New York Yankees

 On January 18, 2012, Cust signed a one-year, $600,000 contract with the Houston Astros that included an option for the 2013 season.
 However, Cust was released by the Astros organization on March 27, before the end of spring training.

-On March 28, 2012, Cust signed a minor league contract with the New York Yankees and was assigned to their Triple-A affiliate, the Scranton/Wilkes-Barre Yankees.
+On March 28, Cust signed a minor league contract with the New York Yankees and was assigned to their Triple-A affiliate, the Scranton/Wilkes-Barre Yankees.
 In 98 games for Scranton, he batted .249/.400/.475 with 20 home runs and 66 RBI.
 Cust was released by the Yankees organization on August 1.

-Toronto Blue Jays

-On August 4, 2012, Cust was signed to a minor league contract by the Toronto Blue Jays and assigned to their Triple-A affiliate, the Las Vegas 51s.
-In 16 games for Las Vegas, he went 10-for-50 (.200) with no home runs and 6 RBI.
-On November 3, Cust was declared a minor league free agent by Major League Baseball.
+On August 4, Cust signed a minor league contract with the Toronto Blue Jays and was assigned to their Triple-A affiliate, the Las Vegas 51s.
+In 16 games for Las Vegas, he batted .200 with no home runs and 6 RBI.
+On November 3, Cust became a minor league free agent.

-Tampa Bay Rays

 On February 17, 2013, the Tampa Bay Rays announced that Cust would be attending major league spring training on a minor league contract.
-On March 23, the Rays announced that they had released Cust.
+On March 23, the Rays released Cust.

-Baltimore Orioles

-After spending all of 2013 out of professional baseball, Cust resurfaced with the Baltimore Orioles after signing a minor league contract with the team on February 5, 2014.
+After spending the rest of 2013 out of professional baseball, Cust resurfaced with the Baltimore Orioles after signing a minor league contract with the team on February 5, 2014.
 His comeback attempt lasted 44 days; he was released prior to the start of the season on March 21.